Translation Management

 Use the options at the top of the list to search for a job by name, to filter jobs by involved users and status, or to change sorting order.

-Translation status is also presented under the Jobs tab and if complete, an .XLIFF or custom file format of the job can be downloaded.
+Translation progress is also presented under the Jobs tab and if complete, an .XLIFF or custom file format of the job can be downloaded.

 Job status in the translation workflow